DiGiorno: History

 In 2013, DiGiorno had reached a four-year low sales growth, and the company decided to sell some of its assets to revamp its portfolio.
 However, the frozen food market is expected to grow globally, despite the continued demand for organic food and healthy diet.
 Following this optimistic news, the executive vice president of Nestle expressed his high hopes in the future growth of DiGiorno.
 Later that year, DiGiorno announced that it would launch the "Design A Pizza Kit," a customizable pizza which included a cheese pizza with individually wrapped meats, vegetables, shredded cheese and a seasoning packet.

 In May 2018, DiGiorno took part in a social media competition campaign run by internet entertainers Kinda Funny titled "1st Annual Best Friend Tournament".
 The Twitter poll–based competition saw DiGiorno beating competition such as Napa Smith Gallery, Portillo's Restaurants and Oreo.
 The frozen pizza brand reached the semifinals where they were narrowly beaten by Rooster Teeth employee Barbara Dunkelman, who received 55% of 72,820 votes cast.

 In February 2023, Nestle Canada announced their intentions to wind down and exit the frozen meals and pizza business within the next six months.

+Social media controversy

+After #WhyIStayed became a trending topic on Twitter, it was mistakenly used by the DiGiorno's Pizza Twitter handle as a marketing effort.
+They tweeted, "#WhyIStayed You had pizza."
+The administrator for the account later apologized for the mistake, claiming that no one had looked into the implication of the trending hashtag before taking to Twitter.
+While many Twitter users brushed over the error, others were deeply angered as they believed DiGiorno was making light of an incredibly serious topic.
+In response, DiGiorno answered every negative tweet with personal messages conveying their apologies.
+DiGiorno has since removed the original tweet.